Skip to the content.

 You can quickly test from inside the container:

-docker exec -it picr sh -lc 'id; ls -ld /home/node/app/media; touch /home/node/app/media/.picr-write-test && rm /home/node/app/media/.picr-write-test'
+docker exec -it picr sh -lc 'id; ls -ld /home/node/app/media; test_file="/home/node/app/media/.picr-write-test-manual-$(date +%s)"; printf "picr-write-test\n" > "$test_file" && rm "$test_file"'

 Why this is risky